 - Mortgagor transfers the right of title, possession, usufruct to the mortgagee.
 The right of foreclosure is not transferred to the mortgagee.

-- This type of mortgage is valid in towns of Kolkata, Mumbai, Madras and in any other town where the State government notifies by publication.
+- This type of mortgages is valid in towns of Kolkata, Mumbai, Madras and in any other town where the State government notifies by publication.

 - The mortgagor delivers to the mortgagee the document of title of immovable property with the intent to create a security.